Technology must be equitably available, usable, and supported for all students, educators, and staff engaged in ePortfolio work.

 Strategies for applying this principle include...

-- Ensuring that hardware, software, and ePortfolio platforms and support are readily accessible to account for students’ diverse schedules.
+- Ensuring that campus facilities and technology support are readily accessible to account for students’ diverse schedules.

-Scenario #1:You are a part-time student attending courses after your normal work hours.
+Scenario #1 (Available):You are a part-time student attending courses after your normal work hours.
 As part of your capstone course, you are asked to create an ePortfolio.
-While you have a desktop computer at work and know some desktop computers are available to you at the library, you do not have access to a computer at your home—although you have an iPad and a smartphone.
+Although you have a desktop computer at work, know some desktop computers are available to you at the library, and have an iPad and a smartphone, you do not have access to a computer at your home.
 Moreover, the library has limited hours.
 When you talk to the professor after class and explain this situation, they already have a plan in place to meet your needs.

 The professor has technical support resources from the ePortfolio platform provider specifically tailored to people using a tablet or smartphone and the out-of-class activities have also taken a variety of devices into account.
-More so, your professor has a list of local libraries with weekend and extended night hours that you can use to work on the ePortfolio and directions for checking out hardware to take home from the university library.
-While the professor does have on-campus office hours during the day, there are also options for distance participation in these through web or phone conferencing.
-You are relieved that your educator has already considered your situation and excited to begin the ePortfolio.
+Moreover, your professor has a list of local libraries with weekend and extended night hours that you can use to work on the ePortfolio and directions for checking out hardware to take home from the university library.
+In addition to the professor’s on-campus office hours during the day, they also offer options for distance participation in these through web or phone conferencing.
+You are relieved that your educator has already considered your situation and are excited to begin the ePortfolio.

 - Bose, D., & Pakala, K. (2015).
 Use of mobile learning strategies and devices for e-portfolio content creation in an engineering thermodynamics and fluid mechanics classes: Student perceptions.
 2015 ASEE Annual Conference and Exposition, 1–26. http://dx.doi.org/10.18260/p.24978